cathalmccabe/PYNQ_tutorials/dma/dma_tutorial.md

 ## Memory mapped connections

 The DMA AXI master ports need to be connected to the PS DRAM.
 This will be done through the Zynq HP (AXI Slave) ports.
 These ports are not enabled by default.
-Internally there are two connections to PS memory that the four HP ports are connected to.
-HP0 and HP1 share a switch to one port, and HP2 and HP3 share a switch to the other.
-The difference may not be noticeable for this example and some design, but when only two HP ports are required, it is more efficient to connect them to HP ports that don't share a switch. i.e. HP 0 and HP 2 or HP 1 and HP 3 together.

 * Double click the Zynq PS block to open the customization settings
-* Go to the PS-PL Configuration, expand HP Slave AXI Interface and enable **S AXI HP0** and **S AXI HP2**
+* Go to the PS-PL Configuration, expand HP Slave AXI Interface and enable S AXI HP0 and S AXI HP1

 ![](./images/zynq_hp_ports.png)